Dr. Ramesh can help people with the following eye complaints:

 Eyelid bags can be caused by extra skin, herniated fat pads, hollowness and shadowing, or pigment in the skin.
 Dr. Ramesh’s latest research paper on treatment of eyelid bags discusses the underlying causes and best treatments for these.

 The lower eyelid is full of fat that normally surrounds the eyeball and acts as a “shock absorber”.
 As people age, the tissues that hold this fat behind the eyeball stretch out, allowing this fat to descend downwards and appear as a “bag”.
+This can be improved with eyelid bag surgery in New Jersey.

 Herniated fat.